Link07109/Falcon-Scouter/README.md

 ## About
 - Uses `Cloud Firestore` for the storage of all scouting data.
-- Uses `The Blue Alliance v3 HTTP API` for retrieval of event and team specific information such as the teams competing and their ccwm.
+- Uses `The Blue Alliance v3 HTTP API` for retrieval of event and team specific information.
 - Uses `Google Apps Scripts` for adding scouting data to an external Google Sheets page.
 <!-- - Uses `Infragistics Ignite UI for Angular` for detailed graphs and filterable, pagable grids. -->